Mastering AI Demand Forecasting for Supply Chain Success

 MANUFACTURING

-Global manufacturers can estimate demand for their products downstream and reduce supply chain risks upstream with the help of machine learning.
-However, since the hard reset in early 2020 diminished the predictive value of historical data, AI and machine learning approaches will aid in creating the most accurate demand forecasts with this limited data set.
+Global manufacturers can estimate demand for their new products downstream and reduce supply chain risks upstream with the help of machine learning.
+However, since the hard reset in early 2020 diminished the predictive value of historical data, AI and machine learning approaches will aid in creating the most accurate forecasts and optimize production schedules with this limited data set.
 In other words, machine learning algorithms can achieve more with less when estimating the underlying demand for produced items.

 Machine learning will also enhance the accessibility of sophisticated upstream supply chain management by enabling global manufacturers to better anticipate and mitigate risks brought on by geopolitical, transportation, and economic developments.